 When it comes to business phones, there are really two options: softphones or desk phones.
 While both phones give you the basic functionality you need, the two vary when it comes to a number of other topics.
 In a lot of cases, our customers find more success using Internet-based phones.
-To help you make the right decision for your business, we’ll explain some scenarios when you should consider making the switch to softphones.
+To help you make the right decision for your business, we’ll explain some scenarios addressing when to consider a softphone over a desk phone.

 Consider your current technology

 If you already have employees taking advantage of mobile technology, you may want to consider the switch to a softphone.
 This technology includes laptops, tablets and even smart phones.
 In this scenario, it’s apparent that your employees are used to working in a mobile environment.
 Since softphones are compatible on many devices and allow calls to be sent and received anywhere with that has an Internet connection, it’s a smart move to utilize the technology you’re already using.